-- 128. Acceptance or rejection of lists by Chief Electoral Officer-(1) The Chief Electoral Officer shall reject every list submitted under section 127 of this Act that- - (a) Is not submitted by a political party registered under Part IV of this Act; or - (b) Is not lodged with the Chief Electoral Officer not later than noon on nomination day; or - (c) Does not contain the name of at least one candidate. - (2) Where- - (a) Any person named as a candidate on a list submitted under section 127 of this Act is not qualified both to be a candidate and to be elected a member of Parliament; or - (b) The consent of any person named as a candidate on a list submitted under section 127 of this Act is not lodged in the required form with the Chief Electoral Officer not later than noon on nomination day,-
+128. Acceptance or rejection of lists by Chief Electoral Officer-(1) The Chief Electoral Officer shall reject every list submitted under section 127 of this Act that-

+- (a) Is not submitted by a political party registered under Part IV of this Act; or - (b) Is not lodged with the Chief Electoral Officer not later than noon on nomination day; or - [(c) Does not contain the name of at least one candidate; or - (d) Is not accompanied by the declaration required by section 127 (3A) of this Act.] - (2) Where- - (a) Any person named as a candidate on a list submitted under section 127 of this Act is not qualified both to be a candidate and to be elected a member of Parliament; or - (b) The consent of any person named as a candidate on a list submitted under section 127 of this Act is not lodged in the required form with the Chief Electoral Officer not later than noon on nomination day,-